-The University of Iowa works to inform those with dietary needs in a variety of ways.
+Additionally, the University of Iowa works to assist those with dietary needs in a variety of ways.

 - Almond and soy milk are available for those who are lactose intolerant, have a milk allergy, or have a food preference.

 - There are clearly labeled vegetarian and vegan options available throughout our market places.

 - If you have a religious preference that excludes the consumption of pork or pork products, please speak with one of our dining team members.
 Halal beef and chicken are available upon request.

 - Each market place location has a chef that will prepare your meals in a controlled environment to reduce the risk of cross contact.
 For more information, please e-mail our dietitian directly at firstname.lastname@example.org.

 - Our market places each have a fridge with gluten-free products such as bread, buns, bagels, cookies, and other goodies.
 We also have gluten-free noodles, chicken tenders, and pizza available upon request.

 - Thrive, the allergy-free station in Burge Market Place, offers foods prepared exclusively with ingredients which do not contain gluten or the following allergens: milk, eggs, fish, wheat, soy, shellfish, peanuts, and tree nuts.